Technical Guide

 import pandas as pd

-url = "https://example.com/company/financials/income-statement"
+url = "https://example.com/company/financials"

 response = requests.get(url, timeout=30)